printfuck/stardew-multiplayer-docker/README.md

 This project aims to autostart a Stardew Valley Multiplayer Server as easy as possible.

-## Side Note
+## Important

  - Updating to most recent version requires a rebuild: `docker-compose build --no-cache`
  - Although I'm trying to put out updates, I don't have the time for testing, so I recommend forking and fixing things on your own.
+   - You will always get the most recent version with the fork at https://github.com/norimicry/stardew-multiplayer-docker

  - Ansible and Terraform will not be supported anymore
- - Thanks to the brilliant configuration script from Novex and the genius baseimage from jlesage this now looks a bit better

 ## Setup